The History of Burger King and the First 10 Locations

 Burger King Drive Inn was a mini-chain of restaurants founded in 1956 in Alberta, Canada.
 It featured Kentucky Fried Chicken until about 1979, when its licensing agreement expired.
 The restaurants were sold in 1990, but founders William R. Jarvis and James Duncan Rae kept the “Burger King” trademark.

-The “Burger King” name was sold to the Burger King company by Jarvis and Rae in 1985 for one million dollars.
-The company wasted no time in announcing that there would soon be Burger King restaurants in Alberta.
+Jarvis and Rae sold the “Burger King” name to the company in 1985 for one million dollars.
+The company wasted no time announcing that there would soon be Burger King restaurants in Alberta.

 Burger King of Mattoon, Illinois

 In 1954, they expanded their menu to include hamburgers and fries, among other foods.
-The name of the restaurant was changed to Burger King in 1957.
-In 1959, the name was registered as a state trademark in Illinois.
+In 1957, the restaurant’s name was changed to Burger King, and in 1959, the name was registered as a state trademark in Illinois.

 By 1967, the number of corporate Burger King locations was hovering around fifty, and the couple decided to take a stand.
-They brought a lawsuit against Burger King of Florida in 1968, believing that their state trademark gave them exclusive rights to the name of Burger King in the state of Illinois.
+They brought a lawsuit against Burger King of Florida in 1968, believing their state trademark gave them exclusive rights to the name of Burger King in Illinois.
 BK of Florida argued that their federal trademark superseded the couple’s state trademark.

 The court decision gave the Hoots exclusive rights to an area within a twenty-mile radius from the location of their restaurant and Burger King of Florida the rights everywhere else.
 Gene and Betty Hoots are now retired.
 Cory Sanders bought the Burger King of Mattoon from them.